expo/expo/docs/pages/versions/v32.0.0/introduction/why-not-expo.md

 - **The minimum supported OS versions are Android 5+ and iOS 10+**.
 If you need to support older versions, you will not be able to use the managed workflow.
 - We typically avoid adding native modules to the SDK if they are tied to externally controlled services - we can't add something to the SDK just because a few users need it for their app, we have to think of the broader userbase.

 Are we missing something here?
-Let us know [on Slack](http://slack.expo.io/) or on our [feature requests board](https://expo.canny.io/feature-requests).
+Let us know on our [forums](http://forums.expo.io/) or on our [feature requests board](https://expo.canny.io/feature-requests).